 I realized I hadn’t been watching any Spanish language comic book based movies and that’s really, really stupid because I’m Latinx and I love Latin American and Spanish films.
-So I picked this one because it was released recently and the stills I saw were so beautiful that I had to check it out.
+So I picked this one because it was released relatively recently and the stills I saw were so beautiful that I had to check it out.
 It blew my mind.
 The animation is stunning.
 I’ve said this before but Pixar’s films, which I love, for the most part, have a similar aesthetic.
 So it’s a really lovely surprise when you see a strikingly different style.
-The best description I can provide for this style is a stylized version of Edvard Munch’s “The Stream”.
+The best description I can provide for this style is a stylized version of Edvard Munch’s “The Scream”.
 That’s how I felt when I was watching it.
 Besides the stunning animation, the plot is fantastic and not like any I’ve watched before.
-Sure, the post-apocalyptic milieu is well-trod but this world is twisted and bizarre and sweet and surreal and magical and original and I don’t want to say more about it because part of the sincere joy of this film is to discover this terrifying new world on your own.
+Sure, the post-apocalyptic milieu is well-trod, but this world is twisted and bizarre and sweet and surreal and magical and original.
+I don’t want to say more because part of the sincere joy of this film is to discover this terrifying new world on your own.
 It’s unlike any comic book-based movie you’ve seen before.
 Shoot, it’s likely unlike any movie you’ve seen before.

 (1) Shark Wrighter (SW) Score: Based on a sum of 5 sub-scores (acting, directing, writing/story, effects: cinematography &/or animation &/or effects, editing) with 1 being terrible and 10 being terrific.